SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/quality-profiles.md

 ## Overview

-**Quality Profiles** are a core component of {instance}, since they are where you define sets of [**Rules**](/user-guide/rules/) that when violated should raise issues on your codebase (example: Methods should not have a Cognitive Complexity higher than 15).
+**Quality Profiles** are a core component of SonarQube, since they are where you define sets of [**Rules**](/user-guide/rules/) that when violated should raise issues on your codebase (example: Methods should not have a Cognitive Complexity higher than 15).
 Quality Profiles are defined for individual languages.

 To manage Quality Profiles, browse to the the [**Quality Profiles**](/#sonarqube#/profiles) page where you'll find Quality Profiles grouped by language.